eprom/cbs/_pages/index.md

 layout: splash
 permalink: /
 title: ""
-excerpt: "This post should [...]"
 header:
-  image: /assets/images/image-filename.jpg
+  overlay_color: "#000"
+  overlay_filter: "0"
+  overlay_image: /assets/images/12.png

 excerpt: ""
 intro:
-  - excerpt: **RED CROSS COMMUNITY BASED SURVEILLANCE**
+  - excerpt: The Red Cross community based surveillance system allows for people to report on health risks in their communities.
+By monitoring real-time data, we can respond to an outbreak before it spins out of control, thereby saving lives.

 feature_row:

-  - image_path:
-    alt:
-    excerpt: The Red Cross community based surveillance system allows for people to report on health risks in their communities.
-By monitoring real-time data, we can respond to an outbreak before it spins out of control, thereby saving lives.

 #feature_row2:
  # - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
   #  alt: "How we do it"